Florida Public School Calendars

 Florida school districts build designated hurricane makeup days into their calendars.
 If schools close due to tropical storms or hurricanes, these pre-designated days (often teacher planning days or holidays) are converted to instructional days.
 If too many days are lost, the district may extend the school year.
 Broward County, for example, builds in up to five severe weather makeup days.

-Spring Break dates vary by county: Broward, Hillsborough, and Palm Beach share the week of March 16–20, 2026.
-Miami-Dade observes March 23–27, and Orange County takes April 6–10.
+Spring Break dates vary by county for the 2026-2027 school year: Broward, Hillsborough, Miami-Dade, and Palm Beach share the week of March 22–26, 2027.
+Orange County observes March 15–19, 2027.
 Always check your specific county's calendar for exact dates.

 FAST (Florida Assessment of Student Thinking) is Florida's statewide student assessment program that replaced the former FSA.
 It is administered in three testing windows throughout the school year: early fall (progress monitoring), mid-year (progress monitoring), and spring (accountability/end-of-year).
 All public school students in grades 3–10 participate.